cran/fio/README.md

 ### Development version

-For the cutting-edge development version from the [dev branch](https://github.com/albersonmiranda/fio/tree/dev), you’ll need to compile it from source.
+For the cutting-edge development version from the development branches, you’ll need to compile it from source.
 This requires [Rust](https://www.rust-lang.org/) to be installed on your system.
-You can install Rust using the following
+You can install Rust using the following commands:
-commands:

 - Debian/Ubuntu: `apt-get install cargo`
 - Fedora/CentOS: `dnf install cargo`
-- macOS: `brew install rustc`
+- macOS: `brew install rust`
 - Windows: <https://www.rust-lang.org/tools/install>

 ## Getting Started